astronomer/docs/learn/cross-dag-dependencies.md

 ### Apache Airflow® API

-The [Airflow API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) is another way of creating cross-DAG dependencies.
-To use the API to trigger a DAG run, you can make a POST request to the `DAGRuns` endpoint as described in the [Airflow API documentation](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_dag_run).
+The [Apache Airflow® API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) is another way of creating cross-DAG dependencies.
+To use the API to trigger a DAG run, you can make a POST request to the `DAGRuns` endpoint as described in the [Apache Airflow® API documentation](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_dag_run).

 This method is useful if your dependent DAGs live in different Airflow environments (more on this in the Cross-Deployment Dependencies section below).
 The task triggering the downstream DAG will complete once the API call is complete.